-Health Care Services: Health services should include medical and dental services, mental health services, nursing care, personal hygiene, dietary services, health education and attending to environmental conditions.
+Health Care Services: Health care services should include medical and dental services, mental health services, nursing care, personal hygiene, dietary services, health education, and attending to environmental conditions.

 Licensed Physician: "Physician" means a person licensed to practice medicine or osteopathy in this Commonwealth pursuant to Chapter 29 (§ 54.1-2900 et seq.) of Title 54.1.

-; 6VAC15-40-320.
+PRC Approved Retaining Original; Define Health Care Services and Physician - 6VAC15-40-320.
 Licensed Physician – A licensed physician shall supervise the facility’s medical and health care services.
 Facilities that contract with private medical facilities or vendors shall maintain a current copy of the agreement, unless employed by the facility.

 Workgroup Revision (Combined with 330 and 430):

 6VAC15-40-xxxx.
 Health Authority - The facility has a designated health authority with responsibility for health care services pursuant to a written agreement, contract, or job description.
 The health authority may be a physician, health services administrator, or health agency.
 When the health authority is other than a physician, final clinical judgments rest with a single, designated, licensed responsible physician.
 The health authority is responsible for the deployment of health resources and day-to-day operations of the health services program.
-Health services should include medical and dental services, mental health services, nursing care, personal hygiene, dietary services, health education and attending to environmental conditions.
+Health care services should include medical and dental services, mental health services, nursing care, personal hygiene, dietary services, health education, and attending to environmental conditions.
 The practice of medical or pharmaceutical testing for experimental or research purposes are prohibited.
 The health authority is responsible for arranging for all levels of health services, assuring the quality of all health services, and assuring that inmates have access to them.
 Clinical decision making in the provision of health care services are the sole discretion of the supervising health authority and shall not be impeded upon by facility administration.

 BLRJ Revision: